madschristensen99/PrivateRPC/1InchMicroservice/README.md

 # 🔄 PrivateRPC Microservice

 This microservice enables private, gas-less, atomic ETH ↔ XMR swaps by integrating the 1inch Fusion SDK (for Ethereum swaps), SwapD daemon (for Monero swaps), and Lit Protocol (for secure one-time Monero key management).
-It supports our tiered privacy approach, offering both a standard JSON-RPC endpoint and custom `prpc_*` methods for enhanced privacy features.
+It provides a RESTful API that the MetaMask Snap can interact with to provide privacy-enhanced transactions.

 ## 🚀 Features

-- **Tiered Privacy**: Support for both basic privacy (RPC endpoint) and enhanced privacy (MetaMask Snap)
 - **Atomic ETH ↔ XMR Swaps**: Seamlessly swap between Ethereum and Monero with atomic guarantees
 - **One-Time Monero Keys**: Generate secure, one-time use Monero keys using Lit Protocol
 - **Modular Architecture**: Clean separation of concerns for better maintainability
-- **Dual Interface**: Both RESTful API and JSON-RPC endpoints
+- **RESTful API**: Clean API endpoints for MetaMask Snap integration
 - **Security**: Comprehensive security middleware including rate limiting, CORS, and Helmet
+- **MetaMask Snap Support**: Designed to work seamlessly with the PrivateRPC MetaMask Snap

 ## 🏗️ Architecture